 The Community Development Internship is a paid position which will provide you with a leadership experience to help build and connect with your Living Learning Community.
-Candidates are considered for an academic year appointment to TWO Living Learning Communities.
-The functions of all Community Development Interns are the same, however, the manner in which functions are implemented may vary according to the two assigned Living Learning Communities.
+Candidates are considered for an academic year appointment to a Living Learning Community.
+The functions of all Community Development Interns are the same, however, the manner in which functions are implemented may vary according to the assigned Living Learning Communities.

 Why we need you

 One of the pivotal factors that contribute to the success and overall experience of the Living Learning Community (LLC) are the students.
 Within each community, students have the opportunity to participate in a wide range of events and activities created by their student leadership team made up of the Resident Assistant(s) and Community Development Intern.
 We need an organized, adaptable, and motivated individual like you to ensure the success of your LLC.

 What you’ll do